FreeZeroDays/TTPs/Get In-Scope Hosts from Responder.md

 With how Responder works, it's not unlikely for a host that is "out of scope" to be in the logs.
 If this is ever an ask, I found out a pretty easy way to grep out hosts from IPs within scope and provide this ask to a client which can then be placed into a table.

-1. Place the hosts in-scope hosts into a file.
+1. Place the in-scope hosts into a file.
 For this example, it will be titled `InScopeHosts.txt`

 2. Grep out the Responder-Session log to only IP Addresses:
 `cat Responder-logs | grep -o '[0-9]\{1,3\}\.[0-9]\{1,3\}\.[0-9]\{1,3\}\.[0-9]\{1,3\}’ ResponderIPs.txt`